Keep Runfy on Your Watchlist Before it Explodes like Avalanche and Litecoin

 The Runfy (RUNF) intends to introduce an entirely new version of crypto utilities in the physical world.
 The platform intends to unlock the door for many health and earning opportunities.
 It intends to launch an app that will monitor all vitals of its users and provide different ways of keeping them fit.
 The Runfy Metaverse will provide its users with the best professional assistance in diet and exercise plans, counseling, and valuable advice.
 Plus, it will serve as a small marketplace for purchasing or selling health-related goods.
 The RUNF token will empower the ecosystem.
 All deals will take place with these tokens and will also be used to reward enthusiasts for completing their fitness-related tasks.

 And now, for the dessert, Runfy (RUNF) is offering bonuses for its early contributors.
 Suppose you purchase the RUNF token using ETH and BNB tokens; you will receive 15% and 20% extra tokens, respectively, as a bonus.
-And if you refer a friend to purchase RUNF tokens worth $100, both of you will receive tokens worth $30 each as a bonus.
+And if you refer a friend to purchase RUNF tokens worth USD 100, both of you will receive tokens worth USD 30 each as a bonus.

 For more information on Runfy (RUNF), you can visit the following links: